 Why we recommend it: a solid all-electric option for peanuts

 As a means of transport, it ticks all the boxes you'd want from a family EV.
-All came with a seven-year warranty, so they should still be covered even second-hand.
+All came with a seven-year warranty, so they should still be covered, even on the used market.
 A five-star Euro NCAP safety score also scores it some brownie points.
 And if all that wasn't enough, an official battery range of 273 miles is nothing to be sniffed at.

-A low-rent interior and duller-than-a-dishrag road manners hold it back, but it's exceptional value for money, even if it was one of the more affordable EVs on sale.
+A low-rent interior and duller-than-a-dishrag road manners hold it back, but it's exceptional value for money, even in light of it being one of the more affordable new electric SUVs on sale.
 Most issues appear to be related to the infotainment system; the DAB radio, in particular, can be a pain.
 In short, it's hard-wearing but soulless.

 To find out more, read our full MG ZS EV review